ibourn/CoinflipDapp/README.md

   **local network**  | **ropsten**
   ------------------------------------|------------------------------------
-  download & launch :[ganache](https://www.trufflesuite.com/ganache) then => contracts => add the truffle-config.js and save |  go to : [infura](https://infura.io/), to create a project and get a key<br/>copy/paste this key in truffle-config.js in the variable infurakey and in the ropsten url run : `migrate --reset` | run : `npm @truffle/hdwallet-provider` and =>copy the seed of your metamask wallet in a file ".secret"
+  download & launch [ganache](https://www.trufflesuite.com/ganache) then => contracts => add the truffle-config.js and save |  go to [infura](https://infura.io/), to create a project and get a key<br/>copy/paste this key in truffle-config.js in the variable infurakey and in the ropsten url run : `migrate --reset` | run : `npm @truffle/hdwallet-provider` then copy the seed of your metamask wallet in a ".secret" file
   =>copy/paste the proxy address in the variable addContract in the main.js =>import the accounts private keys from ganache in metamask (account[0] is the owner of the contract)  | run `migrate --reset --network ropsten`